bevyengine/bevy/examples/README.md

-[Empty](../examples/app/empty.rs) | An empty application (does nothing) [Empty with Defaults](../examples/app/empty_defaults.rs) | An empty application with default plugins [Headless](../examples/app/headless.rs) | An application that runs without default plugins [Log layers](../examples/app/log_layers.rs) | Illustrate how to add custom log layers [Logs](../examples/app/logs.rs) | Illustrate how to use generate log output [No Renderer](../examples/app/no_renderer.rs) | An application that runs with default plugins and displays an empty window, but without an actual renderer
+[Empty](../examples/app/empty.rs) | An empty application (does nothing) [Empty with Defaults](../examples/app/empty_defaults.rs) | An empty application with default plugins [Headless](../examples/app/headless.rs) | An application that runs without default plugins [Headless Renderer](../examples/app/headless_renderer.rs) | An application that runs with no window, but renders into image file
+[Log layers](../examples/app/log_layers.rs) | Illustrate how to add custom log layers [Logs](../examples/app/logs.rs) | Illustrate how to use generate log output [No Renderer](../examples/app/no_renderer.rs) | An application that runs with default plugins and displays an empty window, but without an actual renderer